-Civil and Superstructure design of 12-14 Station Road, Hampton Wick, London.
+We are undertaking the civil and superstructure design of 12-14 Station Road, Hampton Wick near London.
 The structure is a 5-storey residential building including ground floor and basement and is to be constructed on the site of an existing residential care home, into luxurious later living accommodation and facilities.